kristinemlarson/gnssIR_python/README.md

 The SNR files created by this code are stored in REFL_CODE/YYYY/snr in a subdirectory with your station name on it.

+# Usage of quickLook Code

+Before using the gnssIR_lomb.py code, I recommend you try quickLook first.
+This allows you to quickly test various options (elevation angles, frequencies, azimuths) before spending the time needed to set up the required inputs for the gnssIR_lomb.py code.

+your time to analyze the data at a site, you can try quickLook.py.
+Required inputs are station name, year, doy of year, and SNR format (99 is usually a good start).
+If the SNR file does not exist, you can provide a properly named RINEX file (lowercase only) in your code directory.
+If it doesn't find it either of these places, it will try to pick up the RINEX data from various archives and translate it for you into the correct SNR format.
+There are stored defaults for analyzing the spectral characteristics of the SNR data.
+If you want to override those run quickLook.py -h

+ALthough the quickLook.py code is simpler than gnssIR_lomb.py, it still needs the environment variables to exist, i.e. ORBITS and REFL_CODE and EXE.

+Examples:

+*  python quickLook.py gls1 2011 271 99  (this uses defaults, which are usually ok for cryosphere)
+ice/snow reflections)
+* python quickLook.py rec1 2008 271 99  (this is an example where the system fails to find this file at UNAVCO)
+* python quickLook.py smm3 2019 100 99 -h1 10 -h2 20 -e1 5 -e2 15  (example for overriding the defaults because this is a tall site)

 # Running the Reflector Height Code (gnssIR_lomb.py)